-Better Buildings Partnerships
+Better Buildings Programs & Partners

 Better Plants partners with leading manufacturers and water utilities to improve energy efficiency and competitiveness in the industrial sector.
 Through Better Plants, partners voluntarily set a specific goal, typically to reduce energy intensity by 25% over a 10-year period across all U.S. operations.
-Learn more.

 Better Buildings Accelerators are designed to demonstrate specific innovative policies and approaches that will accelerate investment in energy efficiency upon successful demonstration.
 Each Accelerator is a targeted, short-term, partner-focused activity designed to address persistent barriers that stand in the way of efficiency.
-Learn more.

 A tool to help homeowners and homebuyers understand how much energy a home is expected to use and provides suggestions for improving its energy efficiency.
 The Home Energy Score is based on a standard assessment of energy-related assets to easily compare energy use across the housing market.
-Learn more.

 440+ member organizations focused on accelerating the pace of energy upgrades in existing homes by sharing best practices and learning from one another.
 The Better Buildings Residential Network connects energy efficiency programs and partners to increase the number of energy-efficient homes.

 50001 Ready's award-winning program enables organizations to implement an energy management system (EnMS) that aligns to the international ISO 50001:2018 energy management standard.
 The program helps identify energy and capital savings and establish data-driven processes to ensure scalable savings that persist.